 Before I was a brand writer, I spent 10+ years working in hospitality.
 It taught me many valuable lessons, a few of which I will now share with you:

-1. Always lay on the sword for your team, especially the BOH.
+1. Always lay on the sword for your team.

 2. Customer service is just as much about building real relationships as it is about being efficient.

-3. A strong work ethic is a nonnegotiable — but so it being being a good collaborator.
+3. A strong work ethic is a nonnegotiable — but so it being being a good coworker.

 When I joined my first agency, I wasn’t sure what to expect.
 I’d spent almost my entire adult life pouring drinks, mopping floors, and staying late so guests could keep talking to me about their kids, their jobs, their divorces.
-Lucky for me, it turns out the lessons I learned working in restaurants still applied to brand work: do your best as often as you can and take care of your customers and your coworkers.
+Lucky for me, it turns out the lessons I learned working in restaurants still applied to brand work: always put your best work forward and take care of your clients and your coworkers.

 When I’m not on the clock in marketing, I can be found posting essays about nothing to my Substack, throwing dinner parties, and slowly completing a Southern Gothic novel about twins, loneliness, and the devil.
-You can read my latest byline, published by The New York Times, here.
+To read some of my work in the world, check out my byline featured in The New York Times.